mitchnm/QUIZ-BOARD/README.md

 ## Behavior Driven Development ##

+ + After pressing the button to start the quiz, the user is redirected to the form with questions.
+ + After filing in the answers and submitting, the apllication will evaluate correct answers.
+ + The application then outputs the results of the user with comment based on how they performed.

 | Behavior                 | Input                    | Output                          |
 |--------------------------|:------------------------:|--------------------------------:|
 | The program evaluates    | 80% of questions correct |  EXCELLENT WORK!
 KEEP IT UP.    |